National Lottery (Ireland): Lotto

-Lotto is a six-number lottery game that began with a 6/36 format.
-The first Lotto draw was held on Saturday, 16 April 1988, with Brigid McGrath from Letterkenny, County Donegal winning the inaugural jackpot of £147,059.
-Drawings continued weekly on Saturday nights until the National Lottery introduced an additional midweek Lotto draw, first held on Wednesday, 30 May 1990.
-Since then, Lotto draws have been held twice weekly on Wednesday and Saturdays.
+Lotto, a six-number lottery game, is the National Lottery's longest-running draw game.
+The inaugural Lotto draw was held on Saturday, 16 April 1988, for a jackpot of £147,059, which was won by Brigid McGrath from Letterkenny, County Donegal.
+Lotto draws continued weekly on Saturday nights until the National Lottery introduced an additional midweek Lotto draw, first held on Wednesday, 30 May 1990.
+Since then, Lotto draws have been held twice weekly on Wednesday and Saturday nights.
 Ticket sales close at 7:45 p.m. on those days, and draws are held at 7:55 p.m.

-In a 6/36 lottery, the odds of matching all six numbers and winning the jackpot are 1 in 1,947,792.
-At Lotto's initial cost of £0.50 per line, all combinations could be purchased for £973,896, leaving Lotto vulnerable to a brute force attack.
-When the jackpot reached £1.7 million for the May 1992 bank holiday drawing, a syndicate organized by Polish-Irish businessman Stefan Klincewicz attempted to purchase all possible combinations and thus win all possible prizes, including a special £100 prize for each Match-4 winner.
-Although the National Lottery tried to foil the syndicate by limiting the number of tickets any single machine could sell, and turning off terminals its ticket purchasers were using heavily, the syndicate still managed to purchase over 80 percent of the combinations, spending an estimated £820,000 on tickets.
-It had the winning numbers on the night, but two other players also held winning tickets, and so the syndicate could claim only one-third of the jackpot, or £568,682.
+Lotto initially operated as a 6/36 lottery game, making the jackpot odds 1 in 1,947,792.
+At its initial cost of £0.50 per line, all possible combinations could be purchased for £973,896.
+Polish-Irish accountant Stefan Klincewicz had been part of a ten-person syndicate from the Dublin pub Scruffy Murphy's that, in 1990, won a £2.4 million Lotto jackpot, then the biggest lottery win in Europe.
+With Wexford businessman Paddy Kehoe, he set up another syndicate to attempt a brute force attack on the Lotto.
+When the jackpot reached £1.7 million for the May 1992 bank holiday drawing, the syndicate attempted to buy up all the combinations and thus win all possible prizes, including a special £100 prize for each Match-4 winner.
+In response, the National Lottery limited the number of tickets each retailer could sell and disabled machines the syndicate was using heavily, but the syndicate still managed to purchase over 80 percent of the combinations, spending an estimated £820,000 on tickets.
+It had the winning numbers following the draw, but two other winning tickets were sold, meaning the syndicate received one-third of the jackpot, or £568,682.
 Match-5 and Match-4 prizes brought its total winnings to approximately £1,166,000, representing a profit of around £310,000 before expenses.

-To prevent another brute force attack, the National Lottery changed Lotto to a 6/39 game for drawings beginning on 22 August 1992, raising the jackpot odds to 1 in 3,262,623.
+To prevent such a brute force attack from recurring, the National Lottery changed Lotto to a 6/39 game for drawings beginning on 22 August 1992, raising the jackpot odds to 1 in 3,262,623.
 To compensate for the longer odds, the National Lottery doubled the starting jackpot, added a bonus number to the drawings, and awarded new prizes for Match-5+bonus, Match-4+bonus, and Match-3+bonus.